Omniplex Glasgow: Origins and opening

-Closure and future use
+Omniplex ownership

-The cinema building was acquired for a reported £7M in May 2025 by Clydebankbridge Ltd, a subsidiary of Omniplex Cinemas.
-On 24 July 2025 it was reported that the building owner wanted to take back the site.
+The cinema building was acquired for a reported £7 million in May 2025 by Clydebankbridge Ltd, a subsidiary of Omniplex Cinemas.
+On 24 July 2025 it was reported the building owner wanted to take back the site.
 Cineworld confirmed closure of the cinema in August 2025, with the cinema closing following the final screening on 28 September 2025.

-Omniplex officially announced on 27 October 2025 that they would be refurbishing the cinema and would be reopening it in summer 2026 under their name.
+Omniplex officially announced on 27 October 2025 they would be refurbishing the cinema and reopening it in summer 2026 under their name.
+It reopened on 10 July 2026 rebranded as Omniplex.